obewan/SMLP/README.md

 - add unit-tests (with code coverage) and continuous integration
 - add import/export of the model
 - add training/testing modes
-- add an auto training (searching for best parameters)
+- add an auto training feature (searching for the best parameters)
 - add more activation functions that can be selected
 - add a GUI (but probably on a more advanced project)